Concierge gives you timely BUY and SELL alerts on ASX-listed stocks

 A significant number of consumers that shifted online moved back to their regular shopping habits once stores re-opened.
 Kogan was left with a glut of inventory, having built up its inventory in anticipation that the boom would persist in the medium term and wanting to avoid supply chain disruptions.

 The drying up of dividends and the selling down of shares by the company’s co-founders haven’t helped the cause either.
 Co-founders Ruslan Kogan and David Shafer owned 69.5% of Kogan shares in 2016, but barely own 19% between them today.
 In particular, the company’s namesake sold $114m when the share price was over $20.
+There was a further controversy just a few months ago – in April 2024 – when the co-founders sold options back to the company for the difference between their strike price and a proxy share price that was 50% higher than the strike price.
+A few weeks later, the company released a trading update that left investors disappointed.

 In FY22 (the 12 months to 30 June 2022), the company made a $35m statutory loss, down from a ~$3m profit in FY21.
 Admittedly, both figures were impacted by one-off items, such as disposals of assets and equity-based compensation expenses.
 But even the adjusted NPAT didn’t paint a rosy picture, falling from $42.9m in FY21 to a $2.9m loss in FY22.
 Although Kogan’s revenues were ahead of pre-COVID levels, these fell 8% to $718.5m.

-The company may seem like another Amazon – an online shop that just sells stuff.
-In one sense Kogan is, but it has diversified its revenue sources in generating income from subscription fees and commissions from third party sellers.
-It has over 400,000 people paying $100 per year to be Kogan First subscribers, a number that has been growing, even as it increased prices.
-And although the pandemic is long behind us, it is easy to forget that Kogan First was growing even before the pandemic at 12% a year.
+Although the pandemic is long behind us, it is easy to forget that Kogan First was growing even before the pandemic at 12% a year.
 Kogan was consistently outperforming the market with 20% sales growth per year.

 You might be wondering how a relatively small, local eCommerce company can compete with global giant Amazon.
 Well, Kogan is in a different space than Amazon, because they are in different product categories.
 Amazon tends to sell perishables and low-cost apparel products, while Kogan sells consumer electronics and home furnishings.
-The company has simplified its supply chain so it obtains the gods straight from the manufacturer.
+The company has simplified its supply chain so it obtains the goods straight from the manufacturer.

-Kogan is one for the watchlist
+Kogan is one for the watchlists

 Blog Categories